keldaanCommunity/pokemonAutoChess/policy.md

 We keep your personal information only for as long as we need to.
 This time period may depend on what we are using your information for, in accordance with this privacy policy.
 If your personal information is no longer required, we will delete it or make it anonymous by removing all details that identify you.

-However, if necessary, we may retain your personal information for our compliance with a legal, accounting, or reporting obligation or for archiving purposes in the public interest, scientific, or historical research purposes or statistical purposes.
+However, if required, we may retain and provide your personal information for our compliance with a legal, accounting, or reporting obligation or for archiving purposes in the public interest, scientific, or historical research purposes or statistical purposes.

 # Children’s Privacy